This post may contain affiliate links. Please see our disclosure policy.

 Full recipe can be found in the printable recipe card at the bottom of the post, just scroll down!

-Cream cheese - a key ingredient in this apple crumble cheesecake.
-Always opt for a full-fat version.
+Cream cheese – Always opt for a full-fat version.
 Low-fat varieties won’t set properly.
 I like to use Philadelphia.

-Plain flour - also known as ‘all-purpose’ flour.
-This helps create a crunchy crumble topping.
+Plain flour – also known as ‘all-purpose’ flour.

-Double cream - also known as ‘heavy’ cream.
-This is key to creating a creamy salted caramel sauce to accompany the apple crumble cheesecake.
+Double cream – also known as ‘heavy’ cream.

 Substitutions and Variations:

-- Nuts: add extra texture and flavour to your crumble topping by stirring through blitzed or roughly chopped nuts.
+Nuts: add extra texture and flavour to your crumble topping by stirring through blitzed or roughly chopped nuts.
 Almonds, hazelnuts and walnuts are all lovely.
 You don’t need to toast them first as they will ‘toast’ as the apple crumble cheesecake bakes.

 Here’s how to make Apple Crumble Cheesecake: